neurobin/JLIVECD/README.md

 ## Resume capability

-It works as a project basis.
+It works as project basis.
 For a JLIVECD project, you need to use your base ISO only once, after that you can keep changing thigs and building and testing ISOs built on those changes.

 ## Project and Global configuration